daac-tools/trie-match/README.md

 # `trie_match! {}`

-This macro uses a compact double array trie for Rust's `match` expression to speed up conditional branching by strings.
+This macro speeds up Rust's `match` expression by using a compact double-array data structure.

 ## Usage

-Simply wrap the existing match expression with the `trie_match! {}` macro as
+Simply wrap the existing `match` expression with the `trie_match! {}` macro as
 follows:

 ```rust